 Rebecca Bacon Ehlers

-This soundscape contains a collection of recordings taken by in the village of Diarabakoko, which is located in southwestern Burkina Faso, West Africa.
+This soundscape contains a collection of recordings taken in the village of Diarabakoko, which is located in southwestern Burkina Faso, West Africa.

 This is the sound of sitting in pleasant silence with a friend, listening to music from a cell phone and drinking tea that takes an hour to brew.
 In this place it’s possible to sit in silence for a long time with no feeling of tension.
 Existing this way in the presence of another human being is a pleasure that is overlooked in the United States.
 It makes Americans feel vulnerable in a way that seems completely unfamiliar to Burkinabè.

 This is the sound of doves gossiping in a courtyard where grain has been left out to dry.
 It is also the sound of a moment when there is nothing in particular to distract you from leisurely observing a flock of doves’ rudimentary social hierarchy.
 Doves are one of the few species that seems to have become more comfortable living among humans than natural places.
 They’re as ubiquitous across continents as we are, yet the moment in this recording is only made possible in certain parts of the world where time is not viewed as a resource to be hoarded.

 The quiet miracle that makes itself known to those who have lived in at least two very different places is that before the age of about 8, children are universal.
 Their transparently unselfconscious mannerisms are equally familiar across the globe.
 It might be one of the most obvious truths about our species that is still surprising to witness firsthand.